jentranxd/ChemGen_Abau/sequencing processing/Notes.md

 **Relative fitness Scores**
 Log2 fold changes and confidence values were computed using EdgeR.
 Gene-level values were calculated by taking the median guide-level log2 fold-change for perfect match guides; confidence determined by computing Stouffer's p-value using guide-level FDR values (poolr R package).

+**Final datasets**
+count_by_position.tsv.gz contains all the counts from barcoder.
+condition_list_correlation_qc contains all the correlations above the threshold.
+conditions_list_botneck contains the conditions that pass the nontargeting control guide bottleneck number (Nb) >10000 under $condition.